 David asked God to put him out his misery when he said to God, “Have mercy on me…” David also acknowledges the toll that the depression had on his soul and his body.
 He acknowledges that his strength is gone and that his bones waste away.
 Depression is a very physical condition and experience.

 Depression is what we feel when we are finally done fighting the fight.
 We give up.
 Behind the depression is hopelessness regarding the loss.
 We find ourselves drowning in the middle of all the deep sadness and we cannot get out.
-The loss is felt in our bones and in our core.
-We can feel very disconnected from God and from our loved ones.
+We feel the loss in our bones and in our core.
 It can seem that our loss defines who we are and that we are nothing more.
 Sometimes we can’t even pray and we need others to pray for us.

 The fifth stage is acceptance